Actindo-AG/Documentation/DatabaseAndReporting/Operation/02_ExecuteQueriesMySQLConsole.md

 Data contained in your system's database can also be modified using the interactive console, for instance, a record can be inserted, updated or even deleted.

 > [Caution] **Potential loss of data**
-  Editing has the potential to cause loss of data due to overwrite.
-The overwrite cannot be undone and the overwritten data cannot be restored.
+  Editing has the potential to cause loss of data due to overwrite or deletion.
+The overwrite or deletion cannot be undone and the overwritten or deleted data cannot be restored.
   Check all your entries before proceeding.

 #### Prerequisites